zzxwill/oss/intl.en-US/Console User Guide/Manage buckets/Set cross-region replication.md

 ## Procedure {#section_a4q_5hf_vdb .section}

-1. Log on to the [OSS console](https://oss.console.aliyun.com/) .
+1. Log on to the [OSS console](https://partners-intl.console.aliyun.com/#/oss).
 2. In the left-side bucket list, click the name of the target bucket to open the overview page of the bucket.
-3. Click the **Basic Settings** tab, and locate the **Cross-region Replication** .
+3. Click the **Basic Settings** tab, and locate the **Cross-region Replication**.
 4. Click **Enable Synchronization** to open the Cross-region Replication dialog box.
 5. Select the region and name of the target bucket.